jnhthomp/ClassNotes/LearnWithLeon/08-CSSREsponsiveReview/08-CSSResponsiveReview.md

 It will help them remember who you are!

 Next time they see you they will have a much better idea who you are and at least be an acquaintance

 ## Normal Follow Up Example
+1. Tell how you met
+2. Provide value
+3. Thank them for their time
+____
 Hi Leon,

 It was a pleasure meeting you last night!
 The event was so well done and it was exciting meeting such an amazing group of people - I hope you are enjoying a well deserved break after pulling it all together!

 Also, I don't know if you saw this yet, but someone just bought a $375k first edition pokemon booster box and it wound up being fake!
 The Gaurdian covered it and I remember you mentioned being a big fan.
 Hope you have a great rest of the week!

 Cheers,

 Bob

 ## Want A Coffee Chat?
 (Review)
 Coffee chats used to be in person but are not necessarily right now When we say coffee chat we just mean talk 1 on 1